Barb Komar, RN, RCC (North Vancouver Office)

 When Barb is not at work, she loves her outdoor lifestyle with her family and friends in Deep Cove.

-Kerry Anne Holloway, MA, RCC, CCC (North Vancouver Office)
+Kerry Anne Holloway, MA, RCC, CCC (Telephone and Online)

 I am a Registered Clinical Counsellor (10191), and a Canadian Certified Counsellor (2951).
 When faced with postpartum depression (PPD), perinatal issues, and reproductive mental health issues, many women feel alone.
 My goal is to support and educate women as they deal with the emotional changes and challenges at each reproductive stage.
 I work from a client-centered orientation, incorporating Cognitive Behavioural Therapy, Solution-Focused Therapy, attachment theory, and mindfulness.
 I work with clients from a holistic perspective, focusing on mind, body and spirit.